-The WeChat accounts formed to target Chinese users must be registered inside China or else it will not be visible to Chinese users.
-Possessing an Official WeChat accounts requires a legal Chinese entity, a Chinese Residence ID and A China mobile phone number.
-International companies are advised to partner with expert Digital Marketing Agency, which is willing to apply for an official WeChat account on behalf of the international company.
-Together with opening an official WeChat Account, it requires sound and expert knowledge of the market and digital strategy to target right customer group and successfully penetrate WeChat landscape.
+The WeChat accounts formed to target Chinese users must be registered inside China or else they will not be visible to Chinese users.
+Possessing an Official WeChat accounts requires a legal Chinese entity, a Chinese Residence ID, and A China mobile phone number.
+International companies are advised to partner with an expert Digital Marketing Agency, which is willing to apply for an official WeChat account on behalf of the international company.
+Together with opening an official WeChat account, it requires sound and expert knowledge of the market and digital strategy to target the right customer group and successfully penetrate the WeChat landscape.

-WE BELIVE IN ROI=ECOMMERCE, This strategy of ours make us a reasonable choice, don’t hesitate to ping us.
+WE BELIEVE IN ROI=ECOMMERCE, This strategy of ours makes us a reasonable choice, don’t hesitate to ping us.

-Would you like to learn more about China’s snack market, and how your snack brand can step into gigantic Chinese E-commerce platform, you can reach us for a friendly discussion and to learn about you snack brands prospects in Chinese e-commerce market.
-Our Digital Marketing agency provide International Brands with tools that are optimal to unlock this enormous market to earn their full potential and multiple sales with millions of users.
-If you are interested in exploring Chinese Digital E-Commerce platforms, reach out to us for customised advice.
+Would you like to learn more about China’s snack market, and how your snack brand can step into a gigantic Chinese E-commerce platform, you can reach us for a friendly discussion and learn about your snack brand’s prospects in the Chinese e-commerce market.
+Our Digital Marketing agency provides International Brands with tools that are optimal to unlock this enormous market to earn their full potential and multiple sales with millions of users.
+If you are interested in exploring Chinese Digital E-Commerce platforms, reach out to us for customized advice.